 6. May reduce payroll taxes: Defined Benefit Plans provide larger benefits for a given level of wages than SEPs or 401(k) Plans.
 Since payroll taxes are a function of wages paid, a lower salary results in lower payroll taxes.

-In summary, a Defined Benefit Plan helps the self-employed reduce income taxes, payroll taxes and quickly fund a protected retirement asset.
-For the high-income business owner, there isn't a better vehicle!
+In summary, a Defined Benefit Plan helps the self employed reduce income taxes, payroll taxes and quickly fund a retirement asset.
+For the high-income business owner, there may not be a better vehicle!